aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

   * PowerPoint **Hide on Next Mouse Click** item matches the [AfterAnimationType::HideOnNextMouseClick](https://reference.aspose.com/slides/php-java/com.aspose.slides/afteranimationtype/#HideOnNextMouseClick) type;
 - [setAfterAnimationColor(IColorFormat value)](https://reference.aspose.com/slides/php-java/com.aspose.slides/ieffect/#setAfterAnimationColor-com.aspose.slides.IColorFormat-) property which defines an after animation color format.
 This property works in conjunction with the [AfterAnimationType::Color](https://reference.aspose.com/slides/php-java/com.aspose.slides/afteranimationtype/#Color) type.
 If you change the type to another, the after animation color will be cleared.

-This Java code shows you how to change an after animation effect:
+This PHP code shows you how to change an after animation effect:

 ```php
   // Instantiates a presentation class that represents a presentation file